NZTechRally/nztechrally.nz/src/talks/nztechrally2025/the-silent-struggle.md

 There are still days where I question myself.
 And when those days come up, here are a few techniques I use to help:

-1. Thoughts vs facts
+**1. Thoughts vs facts**

 Just because we think something doesn’t mean it’s true.
 Take a breath.
 Ask yourself: Where’s the evidence?
 Try to slow down.
 Challenge the thought.